DataDog/documentation/content/tracing/visualization/service.md

   text: Understand how to read a Datadog Trace
 ---

+{{< img src="tracing/visualization/service/detailed_service_page.png" alt="Detailed service page" responsive="true" popup="true" style="width:90%;">}}

+## Overview

+Selecting a service on the services page leads you to the detailed service page.
 A service is a set of processes that do the same job - for example a web framework or database (read more about how services are defined in [Getting Started with APM](/tracing/visualization).
-For each service, APM automatically generates a dashboard page covering:

-* Key health metrics
-* Monitor status for all monitors associated with this service
-* List and metrics for all resources associated with this service

-## Overview

-Selecting a service on the services page leads you to the detailed service page:

-{{< img src="tracing/visualization/service/detailed_service_page.png" alt="Detailed service page" responsive="true" popup="true" style="width:90%;">}}

 Consult on this page: